iterative/dvc.org/content/docs/use-cases/sharing-resources-efficiently.md

 ![](/img/shared-server.png) _Data store shared by DVC projects_

-DVC projects support different ways to optimize resource utilization in order to minimize cost and complexity.
-This can make the difference, for example when:
+Minimizing the cost and complexity of utilizing key resources can make the difference, for example, when:

 - Multiple users work on the same shared server, or there's a single computing environment to run experiments.